cooljeanius/A_New_Order/README_egallager_mods.txt

   to change this one as much.
 I did take some advice from Konrad2 on the forums, though, and I added fog to make the "sighted" event work.
 06 Separation: just copyediting
+07 Ally From the Past: simplified conditionals, gold tweaks, copyediting.
+08 Outlaw Base: Gold tweaks, copyediting, switch commenting-out of code to ifdef-ing it out instead.
+09 Hired Swords: Gold/income tweaks, copyediting, add a few additional lines of dialogue to clear up inconsistencies left over from the Khalifate-to-Dunefolk renaming.
 10 Siege of Haeltin: gold/income tweaks, vary STARTING_VILLAGES radius with difficulty, other misc. changes
 14d Avenging Ruen: I forget